POLICY

 The Secretary shall pay to a physician or practitioner located at a distant site that furnishes a telehealth service to an eligible telehealth individual an amount equal to the amount that such physician or practitioner would have been paid under this title had such service been furnished without the use of a telecommunications system.

 The physician or practitioner at the distant site must be licensed to furnish the service under State law.
-The physician or practitioner at the distant site who is licensed under State law to furnish a covered telehealth service may bill, and receive payment for, the service when it is delivered via a telecommunications system.
+The physician or practitioner at the distant site who is licensed under State law to furnish a covered telehealth service described in this section may bill, and receive payment for, the service when it is delivered via a telecommunications system.

 The practitioner at the distant site is one of the following: